Caddy is the first and only web server to use HTTPS automatically and by default.

 Although Caddy can be configured to sign with the root directly (to support non-compliant clients), this is disabled by default, and the root key is only used to sign intermediates.

 The first time a root key is used, Caddy will try to install it into the system's local trust store(s).
 If it does not have permission to do so, it will prompt for a password.
 This behavior can be disabled in the configuration if it is not desired.
+If this fails due to being run as an unprivileged user, you may run

 After Caddy's root CA is installed, you will see it in your local trust store as "Caddy Local Authority" (unless you've configured a different name).
 You can uninstall it any time if you wish (the